SafeBreach-Labs/QuickShell/docs/doc_quick_fuzz.md

 In addition to these DLLs, you'll need to have WinAFL as the fuzzing framework.
 We needed to perform a small patch in WinAFL's code in order for it to work with our harness and libprotobuf-mutator.
 You can either run the [`clone_and_patch_winafl.bat`](/quick_fuzz/winafl_clone_and_patch/clone_and_patch_winafl.bat) script that we created and then follow WinAFL's instructions for compilation yourself.
 Or you can use the precompiled version of WinAFL that we uploaded to this repo at [precompiled_patched_winafl.zip](/quick_fuzz/precompiled_patched_winafl.zip).
 Note that you'll have to download DynamoRIO version 10.92.19896, since `afl-fuzz.exe` needs it in order to run.
 You can download it from [here](https://github.com/DynamoRIO/dynamorio/releases/download/cronbuild-10.92.19896/DynamoRIO-Windows-10.92.19896.zip)

+### Corpus (Input Files):
+The input files are files in our custom binary format.
+Each file contains a sequence of packets (OfflineFrames) that should be sent in a fuzzing iteration.
+The fuzzing harness behaves as if the first packets in the sequence are:
+1. Connection Request
+2. Connection Response
+3. Paired Key Encryption
+4. Paired Key Result
+5. Introduction
+6. Introduction Done

+And then sends the rest of the packets (Usually Payload Transfer OfflineFrames with the content of the file to be sent)

+Corpus files can be created using the [**quick_sniff**](/docs/doc_quick_sniff.md) fuzzer (Would be best if you make sure that are no redundant packets up to the Introduction packet).
+To better understand the format of the corpus files, read the docs about [**pack_packet_flows & parse_packet_flows**](/docs/doc_pack_parse_packet_flows.md)

 ### Usage of afl-fuzz with our harness:
 You should refer to WinAFL's documentation in order to fully understand `afl-fuzz.exe`'s parameters